- University of California Policy on Personal Protective Equipment (06/12/2013);

 - California Code of Regulations – Subchapter 7.
 General Industry Safety Orders – Group 16.
 Control of Hazardous Substances – Article 109.
 Hazardous Substances and Processes - §5194.
 Hazard Communication.

 The University of California is committed to providing a healthy and safe working environment for all members of the campus community.
 It is University policy to comply with all applicable health, safety and environmental protection laws, regulations and requirements.
-The Occupational Safety and Health Administration (OSHA) ensures workplace safety through the enforcement of established federal legislation, and the California Occupational Safety and Health Administration (CalOSHA) operates as the acting regulatory enforcement body under the direction of the OSHA act.
+The Occupational Safety and Health Administration (OSHA) ensure workplace safety through the enforcement of established federal legislation, and the California Occupational Safety and Health Administration (CalOSHA) operates as the acting regulatory enforcement body under the direction of the OSHA act.

 Title 29 of the Code of Federal Regulations, Part 1910, Subpart 1.
 Personal Protective Equipment, states that “protective equipment, including personal protective equipment for eyes, face, head, and extremities, protective clothing, respiratory devices, and protective shields and barriers, shall be provided, used, and maintained in a sanitary and reliable condition wherever it is necessary by reason of hazards of processes or environment, chemical hazards, radiological hazards, or mechanical irritants encountered in a manner capable of causing injury or impairment in the function of any part of the body through absorption, inhalation or physical contact.”
 Pursuant to this regulation, and in an effort to prevent workplace injuries and illnesses, UCLA has established this Policy regarding Personal Protective Equipment (PPE) requirements for all campus research laboratory faculty, staff and students.